TheOdinProject/curriculum/git/foundations_git/git_basics.md

    The message, "*Your branch is ahead of 'origin/main' by 1 commit*" just means that you now have newer snapshots than what is on your remote repository.
 You will be uploading your snapshots further down in this lesson.

 1. <span id="git-log"></span>Type `git log` and look at the output.
 You should see an entry for your "*Add hello_world.txt*" commit.
 You will also see other details which include the author who made the commit and the date and time of when the commit was made.
 If your terminal is stuck in a screen with (END) at the bottom, just press "q" to escape.
-You can configure settings for this later, but don't worry about it too much for now.,
+You can configure settings for this later, but don't worry about it too much for now.

 #### Modify a file or two